Tweaks980/PracticeApp2/README.txt

 - If you want this to behave like an "app", add it to your Home Screen from Safari's share menu.

 - Putting drills: contact section hidden automatically (Success/Miss still required)

+Defaults updated: includes Driver + full drill list.

+Backup:
+- Use Export JSON to download a full backup (shots, clubs, drills, notes).
+- Use Import JSON to restore on a new phone/browser.